 Only show this tip when the user moves their mouse over the target element.

 Best practice: use this to provide additional information about a form field.

 Skip if element not found

-Knowing that web pages are dynamic in nature, the Iridize software embedded in your website continuously looks for Elements, even if they are not visible at that moment.
-These Elements will show the tip as soon as they become visible.
+Knowing that web pages are dynamic in nature, the Iridize software embedded in your website continuously looks for elements, even if they are not currently visible.
+Iridize will show the tip as soon as they become visible.
 You can tell Iridize not to wait for an element by setting the Step as Optional.

 For example: If you want to create a guide on the Settings page of your application, your first tip should probably be: "Click on Settings”.
 But what if the user launched the guide from the Settings page?
 The solution: set that first step to be optional.

 There are cases where you want to condition the showing of a specific tip in a step on the state of the page the guide is running on.
 For example, whether a page element, other than the target element of the tip, exists or is visible on the page.
 Another example can be to only show a tip on a specific page based on the page URL (and maybe skip the step on other pages).
 Use this setting to add/edit a list of page conditions to the tip.
 The tip will only be shown when all the conditions are fulfilled and will be hidden as soon as any of the conditions becomes false.
 For a full description of the different condition types see here- Page Condition Types.